Josiah Henry Combs: Involvement in the French–Eversole Feud

 Numerous books and media accounts have been recorded about the French-Eversole Feud and the various battles between supporters of Joseph C. Eversole and Benjamin Fulton French.

 Josiah Combs was the father-in-law of Joseph C. Eversole.
 He was also an Officer of the Court and had an obligation to the law.

-On February 15, 1887, a fight broke out in Hazard, Kentucky between Joe Eversole and an itinerant mountain preacher, William 'Bill' Gambriel (or Gambrel), a French supporter.
+On February 15, 1887, a fight broke out in Hazard, Kentucky between Joe Eversole and an itinerant mountain preacher, William 'Bill' Gambill, a French supporter.
 After a short exchange and a physical altercation, Gambriel was fired upon by Eversole supporters.
 Eventually, Gambriel was wounded by the Eversole men.
 As Gambriel was wounded, Joe Eversole shot him in the head killing him instantly.
 French supporters insisted that Joe Eversole be arrested.
 Eversole forces said that Gambriel pulled a gun and that the shooting was self-defense.
 Combs refused to issue a warrant and thereby became a partisan for the Eversole side of the feud.

 Eventually, Combs and his family were forced to leave Hazard for safety reasons.

 Governor Simon B. Buckner sent troops into Hazard several times.
 In 1889 the 'Battle of Hazard' occurred and Hazard was occupied.

 After four years of tranquility, Combs decided to return to Hazard over the objections of his friends.
 Not long after he arrived a group of French supporters hiding in a corn field, opened fire on Combs, killing him at the door to his home.
 Eventually the man who fired the shot, Joseph Adkins was indicted, tried, and convicted.
 His accomplices, including Benjamin Fulton French were indicted but not convicted.

 The 1917 book "Famous Kentucky Feuds and Tragedies" by Chas.
 G. Mutzenbery provided this account (roughly 13 years after Judge Combs' assassination):